benma/benma.github.io/_posts/2020-11-05-multisig-xpubs-verification.md

 A compromised computer wallet can provide fake cosigner xpubs to the hardware wallet.
 For example, in a 2-of-3 multisig, the compromised wallet will provide two xpubs controlled by the attacker.
-After verifying the compromised receive adddress, any funds sent to it belong to the attacker.
+After verifying the compromised receive address, any funds sent to it belong to the attacker.

 A common security measure people do is to test the multisig setup first: receive a small amount,